daim-dev/pitch/slides.md

 <!--
 # My unfair advantage

-## Open source community
+## Open-source community

 Building a tool for developers first experience and making it open source allows tinkerers to jump in and contribute.

-Allowing people to self host the software is a feature.
+Allowing people to self-host the software is a feature.
 It's great that other people can own and fully control the code they use.

-Companies such as Supabase and Sentry are open source, you can host it yourself, but its still raising money and people pay them for the cloud hosted version.
-This is a great example of open source working profitably.
+Companies such as Supabase and Sentry are open source, you can host it yourself, but it's still raising money and people pay them for the cloud hosted version.
+This is a great example of open-source working profitably.

  -->

 ---